 Another option is to arrive in Dubrovnik, Croatia (DBV) international airport, which is just 30 km from Herceg Novi.
 There are buses or private transfers that will take you from the airport into Montenegro.
 This route will take approximately 1.5 hours.

 Last but longer option is to arrive from Tirana, Albania.
 There are buses from Tirana to Podgorica and the trip can take up to 3 hours.
-You can also hire a private transfer to do this trip.
+Another option is to hire a private transfer to do this trip, which is more costly.

 How to get around Montenegro?